torbsd/torbsd.github.io/resources.md

 * "The LibTech Scene and the BSD Projects after Snowden" [via hidden web site](http://twvihadsu5oznuux.onion/) and [via Tor2Web](https://twvihadsu5oznuux.tor2web.org/) is the basis of a number of birds-of-feather and similar events taking place from 2012 through 2014, including vBSDCon in 2013 and NYCBSDCon 2014.

-* An older, partially incomplete how-to entitled "Simple Web Sites with Tor's Hidden Services: Unrestricted and Impossible to Block" [via a hidden web site](http://3vk2dyth3w4zxdba.onion/) or [via Tor2Web](https://3vk2dyth3w4zxdba.tor2web.org/).
+* An older, incomplete how-to entitled "Simple Web Sites with Tor's Hidden Services: Unrestricted and Impossible to Block" [via a hidden web site](http://3vk2dyth3w4zxdba.onion/) or [via Tor2Web](https://3vk2dyth3w4zxdba.tor2web.org/).

 ### Materials ###